 Beyond technology: a social revolution

 Since the first mobile networks appeared in the 1980s, we have certainly experienced some technical revolutions, but above all we've seen a world in transition.
-As our multi-country Observatory of Digital Uses shows, 61% of respondents stated that they are “never without my smartphone!”
+As our multi-country Observatory of Digital Uses shows, following the 2020/2021 health crisis and related lockdown periods, maintaining social ties came first in the Top 3 benefits of digital technology with 31% of the total, followed by openness to the world (27%) and making life easier (26%).

 Since the start of the new millennium, with the arrival of 3G and then 4G, new individual and collective uses for mobile devices have emerged: from listening to music to streaming videos, filming or FaceTiming each other, all while on the move.